Arrow Icon

 • requires no onboarding or technical familiarity

-• works as a strategic demo asset for selling VR recruiting to clients
+• works as a strategic demo asset

 • can later extend to HR use cases like trade fairs or onboarding